-Refinancing to access the equity in my home
+Home Equity Loan - Refinancing to access equity in your home

 One of the most popular reasons borrowers look to refinance an existing loan is because they’re looking to use the equity they have in their existing property to borrow money for a number of purposes.